 This suggests the official numbers from the Chinese government are likely just one-tenth the actual cases.
 The current government figures claim 7,783 infected patients in mainland China, but if diagnostic testing kits are limited to just ten% of the demand, the real number of infected patients may be something closer to 77,830.

 Interestingly, a team at Hong Kong University recently announced that, according to their research, at least 44,000 infected patients already exist in China.
 They estimate the number of cases is doubling roughly every seven days.

-Gabriel Leung, the head researcher and dean of HKU’s faculty of medicine, said his team estimated there were 25,630 patients showing symptoms in Wuhan and that the number would double in 6.2 days – a figure he came to using mathematical modelling based on infection figures worldwide as of Saturday.
+Gabriel Leung, the head researcher and dean of HKU’s faculty of medicine, said his team estimated there were 25,630 patients showing symptoms in Wuhan and that the number would double in 6.2 days – a figure he came to using mathematical modeling based on infection figures worldwide as of Saturday.